FedRAMP/docs/docs/rev5/key-security-indicators.md

 !!! quote ""

-    Persistently validate, assess, and report on the effectiveness and status of security decisions and policies that are implemented within the cloud service offering in alignment with the FedRAMP 20x Persistent Validation and Assessment (PVA) standard, and persistently address all related requirements and recommendations.
+    Persistently validate, assess, and report on the effectiveness and status of security decisions and policies that are implemented within the cloud service offering in alignment with the FedRAMP 20x Persistent Validation and Assessment (PVA) process, and persistently address all related requirements and recommendations.

     **Reference:** [Persistent Validation and Assessment](https://fedramp.gov/docs/persistent-validation-and-assessment)